Majhighariani Institute of Technology and Science: History

-It has planned buildings, which includes multi-storeyed main building housing classrooms, laboratories, library, seminar hall, examination hall, offices, etc. and 8 sloping roofed but permanent structures housing duty laboratories, drawing hall, canteen, auditorium, etc. It has also a playground and a Gayatri Temple in the campus.
-MITS Boys Hostel is in the campus whereas the Girls Hostel is in the Rayagada Town.
+It has planned buildings, including a multi-storeyed main building housing classrooms, laboratories, a library, a seminar hall, an examination hall, offices, etc., and 8 sloping roofed but permanent structures housing duty laboratories, a drawing hall, a canteen, an auditorium, etc. The campus also has a playground and a Gayatri Temple.
+MITS Boys Hostel is on the campus, whereas the Girls Hostel is in Rayagada Town.

-Having started with a mere three disciplines of engineering at B.Tech level, it now has ECE, EEE, CSE, IT, BIOTECH, ME, CE, EE.
+Having started with a mere three engineering disciplines at B.Tech level, it now has ECE, EEE, CSE, IT, BIOTECH, ME, CE, EE.
 MITS is the 1st institution to have started the B.Tech course in Biotechnology in the entire state of Orissa.
 It added M.Sc.
 Course in Biotechnology and Microbiology, Industrial Biotechnology and Bioinformatics & M.Tech Course in Electronic Information System.
 Recently, it entered into the area of Industrial Biotechnology.
 Having envisaged to state a Bio-Diesel Project, it is now prompting and spreading cultivation of Jatropha plants in large areas of Orissa.